BhavyaShany/VisionGuard-AI/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is for educational purpose only.

 ---